WORKING WITH DG ECHO AS MEMBER STATES' SPECIALISED AGENCIES | 2021 - 2027

 Each result is linked to only one sector.
 It is possible however to have several results for the same sector.
 Actions with activities in several, distinct geographic location can use one or several results for each location as long as each result is linked to one sector only.

-In the Result title box, the partner will indicate the title of the result, taking into account that changes in results trigger a formal amendment procedure.
+In the Result title box, the partner will indicate the title of the result, taking into account that subsequent changes in results will trigger a formal amendment procedure.

 The selection of the category “other” as the only sub-sector will normally not be accepted.
 It should only be used in exceptional cases and must be fully justified in the comment field.

 The partner will also provide the estimated total amount necessary to achieve the result (including DG ECHO and partners contributions).
-The estimated amount can be calculated.
 This amount does not include indirect costs.

-Currently, partners are required to have only one (1) Key Results Indicator per result.
-However, an environmental Key Results Indicator cannot be the only indicator chosen for a specific result – it can be chosen only in addition to another one.
+An environmental KRI cannot be the only indicator chosen for a specific result – it can be chosen only as addition to another indicator.

-Partners are obliged to use predefined KRI if their action/result targets subsectors for which KRI exist.
 Partners should make sure that they can report on the KRIs at interim and final report.
-The list of KRI's is provided in Annex SF - 3.

 In the definition field, technical terminology used in the indicator is defined if necessary.